ribonsamr/Itemcatalog/readme.md

 ### Authentication & Authorization:
 - `/blueprints/auth/auth.py` - [Flask-Login](https://flask-login.readthedocs.io/en/latest/) is used to handle users login and logout operations.
 - `main.py` - Line 86, the user login state always passed to KnockoutJS to determine when to allow certain views to load and when not.
 And the login state is used to set an observable value inside the KO `mainViewModel`.
 - `/blueprints/auth/auth.py` @ `/gconnect` route & at `/templates/base.html`, `/templates/login.html` - [Google Sign-in button](https://developers.google.com/identity/sign-in/web/server-side-flow) is used to login and register users.
 Login and Logout buttons are provided to the user using KnockoutJS.

+### HTTPS:
+I tried to achieve HTTPS, at `/config/`, the certification and the key can be found.
+At the end of `main.py`, you can uncomment a line that will launch the website using HTTPS instead of HTTP.
+And accessing it via `https://localhost:5000`.